These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 Visa and Mastercard maintain a list of certified providers complying with their stringent security standards.
 Start looking at these providers to weed out those who may not meet the required protocols.

 Once you’ve identified a few options, compare key factors like pricing, contracts, and customer support.
+Be sure to evaluate your payment processing needs to ensure the provider can meet them.
 Here’s a closer look at what to consider.

 1. Compare pricing structures